setrar/Jazzkell/examples/README.md

 ## :star: Running the examples in `ghci`

-### :a: without installing the `Jazzkell` Library

-You can run 4 individual examples by loading them using their filenames
+You can run 4 individual examples by loading them using their filenames in `ghci`

 - [ ] SimpleWalkingBass